agilegardenclub/public-garden/README.md

 webpack 5.69.1 compiled successfully in 2086 ms
 ```

+You should now be able to display the page at [http://localhost:3000/public-garden-45ght3cf](http://localhost:3000/public-garden-45ght3cf).

 ## Deploying your changes

 This repository contains a GitHub action to automatically build and deploy the page whenever a push is made to the `main` branch.